Smart Cities - The Sustainable program of six leading Cities

 A model for today's urban centers, smart cities pave the way towards a more creative, inclusive and sustainable society.

 With this new study, HEC Professor Bertrand Quélin and SASI graduate Isaac Smadja take us on a journey across the globe, stopping by six award-winning cities to help us better understand this new model.
-The 238-page eBook is produced within the Bouygues Smart Cities and Common Good Chair.
+The 238-page eBook is produced within the Bouygues Smart City and the Common Good Chair.

 For the cities of tomorrow, innovation is not limited to digital technologies.
 It also covers energy, transportation, new services, and new businesses.
 It is about operating better with fewer resources.
 For citizens, a better life in the city means an urban transformation that contributes to the common good.